What is super?

 Have a say in how your super is invested

 When you join a super fund, you’re automatically invested into that super fund’s default option.
-At Super SA, you’ll be invested in the default Balanced Option.
+At Super SA, if you’re in the Triple S scheme you’ll be invested in the default Balanced Option.
 Around 90% of our members are in this option.

 However, there are seven different pre-mixed investment options for you to choose from.
 The Balanced Option may not be right for you, so take a moment to consider your financial goals and your risk profile before you make a decision on your investment choice1.
-If you’re unsure about what your risk appetite may be, you can take our What Type of Investor Am I? quiz, which will give you a report on your risk profile that you can download and save for future reference.
+If you’re unsure about what your risk appetite may be, you can take our Risk profiler quiz, which will give you a report on your risk profile that you can download and save for future reference.

 Staying on top of your super

 While you don’t need to check on your super every single day – and in fact, you shouldn’t – it’s a good idea to check it every now and then to ensure you’re on track to hitting your retirement goals.
 You can do this via the Member Portal.
 Within the portal, you’ll be able to see your recent contributions, your total balance, your investment choices and your current insurance.

 If you’re unsure whether your current super balance puts you on track for retirement, you can use the Super projection calculator to check.

 Your super is unique to you

 At Super SA, we encourage you to seek professional financial advice on your financial planning needs.
 You can choose your own financial planner or you can take advantage of the service available through Industry Fund Services (IFS).
 If you don’t have an existing relationship with a planner, you can contact the Financial Advice Association Australia (FAAA) and access their “Find a financial planner” service to locate an FAAA member near you.
 The financial planners at IFS can advise you about the options available to SA public sector employees.

 IFS offer two advice pathways for Super SA members – Limited Advice and Comprehensive Advice.